RedEagle-dh/eldenring-death-counter/README.md

 ## Disclaimer

 - The usage of this program is at your own risk.
 The author(s) of this program cannot be held responsible for any consequences, legal or otherwise, resulting from the use of this program.
-- This program may violate the Terms of Service (TOS) of Riot Games, the publisher of League of Legends.
+- This program may violate the Terms of Service (TOS) of FromSoftware and Bandai Namco Entertainment, the developer and publisher of Elden Ring.
 Using this program may result in penalties or the suspension of your account.
 Please use this program responsibly and at your own discretion.
-- League of Legends Automation is an unofficial program and is not endorsed, affiliated, or associated with Riot Games.
-The program has been developed independently and does not have any official support or involvement from Riot Games.
+- Elden Ring death counter is an unofficial program and is not endorsed, affiliated, or associated with FromSoftware and Bandai Namco Entertainment.
+The program has been developed independently and does not have any official support or involvement from FromSoftware and Bandai Namco Entertainment.
 - In the event of any legal conflicts arising from the usage of this program, please contact the author(s) to resolve the matter.
 The author(s) will promptly take the necessary actions, including removing the script, to address any legitimate concerns.

 ## Description

-LoL Client Acceptor is a Python script that automates the process of accepting matches in the League of Legends game client.
-It utilizes computer vision techniques to detect when a match is found and automatically clicks the "Accept" button.
+FromSoftware and Bandai Namco Entertainment is a Python script that counts the deaths in Elden Ring.
+It utilizes computer vision techniques to detect when a death happened.

-Please note that the current version of the script is specifically designed for the automated match acceptance feature and does not include additional functionalities.
-It focuses solely on streamlining the match queue process.

-The script provides a convenient way to automate the repetitive task of accepting matches, saving players time and effort.

 ## Features

-- Automated match acceptance: The script can detect when a match is found and automatically click the "Accept" button.
+- Counting deaths

 ## Installation

 1. Make sure that you have installed python and pip
-2. Clone the repository: `git clone https://github.com/RedEagle-dh/lol-client-acceptor.git`
+2. Clone the repository: `git clone https://github.com/RedEagle-dh/eldenring-death-counter`
-3. Navigate to the project directory: `cd lol-client-acceptor`
+3. Navigate to the project directory: `cd eldenring-death-counter`
 4. Run the script: `py main.py`

 ## Usage

-1. Make sure League of Legends is running and the game client is open.
+1. Make sure Elden Ring is running and the game is open.
 2. Run the script: `py main.py`
-3. The script will start monitoring the game client and perform automated actions based on the predefined rules.
+3. The script will start monitoring the game.
-  3.1 This only works if your client resolution is on it's maximum size and your client's language is english.
+  3.1 This only works if your game resolution is on it's maximum size and your games's language is german.
-  3.2 If it doesn't work anyway, make a screenshot of the Accept Button and name it like the original button is named.
+  3.2 If it doesn't work anyway please create a new issue on github.

 ## Contributing